 Lance Ingmire, a Civil War enthusiast and contributing author to Saratoga Springs: A Centennial History, provides an overview of the contributions of Saratogians to the Civil War and identifies significant local sites, buildings, and landmarks associated with the war and Saratoga’s veterans.

 Richard and John Polhemus give due to one of the America’s greatest yet least celebrated heroes of the Revolutionary War, John Stark, a captain with Rogers Rangers during the French and Indian War and a general during the American Revolution who defeated the British at the Battle of Bennington.

 Nominated for a Pulitzer Prize, Ray O’Conor shares the compelling story of love and loyalty between Helen Gregg, daughter of Irish immigrants in New York City, and Clarence Raymond Stephenson, a B-17 pilot during World War II.

 Friday, April 8, 6pm-9:30pm

 Night at the Brewseum

-Sample a wide selection of the finest craft beers around along with food from local restaurants and caterers at the fourth annual Night at the Brewseum.
+Sample a wide selection of the finest craft beers around along with food from local restaurants and caterers at the fifth annual Night at the Brewseum.
 The popular event sells out quickly, so order tickets by calling the Museum Gift Shop at 518-226-0490.
-Co-sponsored with Saratoga Lions Club.
+Co-sponsored with Saratoga Lions Club